DamOConnor/Fabric-IaC/README.md

 > If you want to redeploy to the same resource group and keep the other resources, simply override the `uniqueSuffix` in `main.bicep`.

+## Prerequisites
+- Azure Subscription
+- Resource Providers enabled for:
+  - Microsoft.Fabric
+  - Microsoft.Logic

+See [resourceproviders.ps](utils/resourceproviders.ps) for code to enable these resource providers.

+**NB** Fabric is not currently available in Microsoft Non-prod / fdpo subscriptions.

 Some content sourced from:
 - https://github.com/murggu/fabric-iac